Ee Bandhana: Cast

+Production

+The film was supposed to be directed by Sachin in early 2007.

 Soundtrack

 The music of the film was composed by Mano Murthy.
-The audio album was released in September 2007 and was extremely well received.
-The songs "Lets Dance" and "Adhe Bhoomi" were huge hits.
+The songs "Lets Dance" and "Adhe Bhoomi" were hits.

 Release and reception

-The film was schehudlded to release on 9 November 2007, but it was delayed.Ee Bandhana received generally positive reviews from film critics upon its release.
+The film was scheduled to release on 9 November 2007, but it was delayed.

+Ee Bandhana received generally positive reviews from film critics upon its release.
 The lead actors Vishnuvardhan and Jayapradha were garnered with best performances by all the critics.
 Darshan's special appearance was also lauded by most of the critics.
 Actors Ananth Nag and Tara too got critical appraisals for their portrayals.
 Sify.com rated the movie 3 stars and declared the film as "above average".
 Rediff.com lauded the technical team's effort and rated 3 out of 5 stars and commented that the film is "worth watching".